In this article, we will learn how to How to Install Android on VirtualBox.

 How to Install Android on VirtualBox: Step-by-step guide

 1. Setting up a Virtual Machine

 After downloading and installing VirtualBox, we will create a new virtual machine by clicking the “New” icon in the program interface.
 Then select the following options:

 Operating System – Linux – Linux 2.6 (or other Linux)

 Version – Other Linux

-Select the Memory size (anything greater than 512 MB).
+Select the Memory size (anything more significant than 512 MB).
 Click Next.

 Select Create a virtual hard disk now and click Create.

 Select VDI (Virtualbox Disk Image) and click Next.

 Choose the path (you can keep it as default) and click Create.